gbouras13/pharokka/README.md

 ## Fast Phage Annotation Tool

-pharokka is a rapid standardised annotation tool for bacteriophage genomes and metagenomes.
+`pharokka` is a rapid standardised annotation tool for bacteriophage genomes and metagenomes.

 If you are looking for rapid standardised annotation of bacterial genomes, please use [Bakta](https://github.com/oschwengers/bakta).
-[Prokka](https://github.com/tseemann/prokka), which inspired the creation and naming of pharokka, is another good option, but Bakta is [Prokka's worthy successor](https://twitter.com/torstenseemann/status/1565471892840259585).
+[Prokka](https://github.com/tseemann/prokka), which inspired the creation and naming of `pharokka`, is another good option, but Bakta is [Prokka's worthy successor](https://twitter.com/torstenseemann/status/1565471892840259585).

 # Quick Start

-The easiest way to install pharokka is via conda:
+The easiest way to install `pharokka` is via conda:

 `conda install -c bioconda pharokka`